mikefrobbins/azure-docs-powershell/azurermps-5.7.0/AzureRM.Compute/Add-AzureRmVMAdditionalUnattendContent.md

 ### -VM
 Specifies the virtual machine object that this cmdlet modifies.
 To obtain a virtual machine object, use the [Get-AzureRmVM](./Get-AzureRmVM.md) cmdlet.
-Create a virtual machine object by using the [New-AzureRmVMConfig](./New-AzureRmVMConfig.md) cmdlet.

 ```yaml
 Type: PSVirtualMachine